dsites/dsite-nginx-proxy/README.md

-# sdc-frontend
+# dSite Nginx Proxy (Docker)

-This is the nginx frontend for the steemit.com app.
-It runs in its own docker container alongside the condenser app.
+This is the nginx frontend for the dSite.io app.
+It runs in its own docker container alongside the [dsite-frontend](https://github.com/dsite/dsite-frontend.git) dApp.

 Required environment variables:

 ```
-$SERVER_NAME     # ex. steemit.com
+$SERVER_NAME     # ex. dsite.io
-$WSPA_SERVER     # ex. steemd.steemit.com
+$WSPA_SERVER     # ex. dpayd.dpays.io
 ```